TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Methods

 During pre-training, the Encoder's output is passed to a lightweight Decoder (3.9k parameters), consisting of a linear layer that outputs a sequence $\mathbf{\hat{P}}$, which is a reconstruction of the original patch sequence $\mathbf{P}$.
 Our approach draws inspiration from SimMIM~\cite{xie2022simmimsimpleframeworkmasked}, which demonstrates that a \textit{minimal} reconstruction head (e.g., a single linear layer) is sufficient for effective self-supervised pre-training.

 The use of a lightweight decoder is intentional: placing the full reconstruction burden on the encoder forces it to learn semantically rich and task-agnostic representations, rather than relying on a high-capacity decoder to compensate for missing information.
-This design strategy is supported by recent survey analyses in the masked image modeling (MIM) literature: shallow decoders tend to limit shortcut learning and encourage the formation of stronger latent representations within the encoder~\cite{zhang2022surveymaskedautoencoderselfsupervised}.
+This design strategy is supported by recent survey analyses in the masked image modeling literature: shallow decoders limit shortcut learning and encourage the formation of stronger latent representations within the encoder~\cite{zhang2022surveymaskedautoencoderselfsupervised}.
 As a result, the learned features exhibit improved generalization across downstream tasks and recording conditions.
-Further details on the model's parameters are reported in Table \ref{tab:pretrain_hparams} (left).